demisto/content/Packs/FancyEmails/Integrations/FancyEmails/FancyEmails_description.md

 ### Fancy E-Emails
 #### Integration Author: Evan Yandle (Palo Alto Networks)

 The  Fancy E-Mails integration is a simple templating engine for emails.
-It produces HTML elements like headers, footers and table in a consistent style to easy, consistent, and professional looking emails.
+It produces HTML elements like headers, footers and table in a consistent style for easy, consistent, and professional looking emails.
 The integration can be used out of the box or as a boiler plate for more complex layouts.

 The HTML and CSS elements have been tested to work with outlook.